 For more information speak to Rev. Rounsley or Rev. Brooks or a member of the Reconciling Ministries Team.

-Please join the Reconciling Ministries Team in the chapel for a video screening, An Act of Love, "a documentary about the trial that rocked the United Methodist Church and the minister who risked it all for his gay son."
+The Reconciling Ministries Team held a video screening, An Act of Love, "a documentary about the trial that rocked the United Methodist Church and the minister who risked it all for his gay son."
 For more information on the film, go to https://www.anactoflovefilm.com/

 We thank Mrs. Betsy Diemer, the Head of the Reconciling Ministry Committee at Aldersgate UMC who spoke to us about her church’s experience as they became a Reconciling Congregation.